-You should see the expected DNS configuration on your “Customize Page” section of the dashboard under the “URL” tab.
+You will see a link to the DNS configuration screen on the “Customize” section of the account under the “Customize status page” tab.
 Here’s what it should look like if we’ve found you need to change something:

 And here’s what it looks like when everything is appropriately configured: